huixuantan/COGS108_Repo/README.md

 # COGS108_Repo
 Hello everyone!
-This can contain anything you want!
+<br/>This can contain anything you want!
-Below is a 1000000 words long novel, I spent a year to write it, but only clever person can see it.
+<br/>Below is a 1000000 words long novel, I spent a year to write it, but only clever person can see it.
-Enjoy the novel.
+<br/>Enjoy the novel.